thunderBiscuit/blog/posts/gpg-part2.md

 GPG stands for _GNU Privacy Guard_ and is a small open source piece of software that allows you to manage keys for cryptographic purposes.
 GPG implements the OpenPGP standard maintained by the Internet Engineering Task Force.
 In practice, the terms GPG, OpenPGP, and PGP are often used interchangably even though they probably shouldn't be.
 You can think of OpenPGP as email and GPG as one implementation of the email protocol (like Hotmail or Gmail).

-One important aspect of cryptographic keys is that they are simply numbers.
-These are often really, really big numbers, but simple integers nonetheless.
+One important aspect of cryptographic keys is that they are _simply numbers_.
+They are often really, really big numbers, but simple integers nonetheless.
 Another important aspect of cryptographic keys as used in GPG is that they come in pairs: a _public_ key and a _private_ key.
 Knowledge of these numbers (the keys) allows us to perform many tasks, two of which we'll tackle here:

 1. Encrypt a message in a way that only a person with the knowledge of a specific key could decrypt.
 2. Decrypt a message that was encrypted for a private key you own.